Tan Wee Kiong: Early and personal life

 Tan was born on 21 May 1989 in Johor to Tan Cham Swe and Tan Yok Hua.
 His brothers, Tan Wee Tat and Tan Wee Gieen, are also professional badminton players.
 Tan started playing badminton when he was 6 and joined Bukit Jalil Sport School when he was 13.
 Tan and beautician Chia Shi Leng wed in 2016.
 Due to Tan's tight schedule, their wedding reception was held in December 2017 at The St. Regis Hotel Kuala Lumpur, with 700 guests in attendance.
-The couple welcomed their first son in March 2019.
+The couple had a son in March 2019.

 Career

 Early career

 Tan started his junior career as a mixed doubles player.
 However, he later transitioned into men's doubles.
 In 2007, he won the Asian Junior Championships mixed doubles gold medal with Woon Khe Wei.
 They were seeded second and first at the 2006 and 2007 World Junior Championships but were defeated in the fourth round on both occasions.